softserveinc-rnd/blog/coral/README.md

 ## Performance measuring

-For chip performance measurement, we used the above mentioned  TensorFlow and TensorFlowLite implementations of Inception V1, Inception V2, Inception V3, Inception V4, Mobilenet V1 0.25 128, Mobilenet V1 1.0 224, Mobilenet V2 1.0 224 networks.
+For chip performance measurement, we used the above mentioned  TensorFlow and TensorFlow Lite implementations of Inception V1, Inception V2, Inception V3, Inception V4, Mobilenet V1 0.25 128, Mobilenet V1 1.0 224, Mobilenet V2 1.0 224 networks.
 Test images were loaded to the stick for classification and measuring of image processing speed.
 20 test images were used for experiment with 50 cycles run for data collection.
 Results are provided in Table 2.

 Note that attempts to use Inception V3, Inception V4 and Mobilenet V2 1.0 224 on Movidius 1 resulted in unexpected errors, nevertheless that models were converted without any problems.
 Situation with Movidius 2 was more strange - none network was even possible to load into the chip, some assertion was involved during the loading process.
 Information about such Movidius 2 behavior was posted to [Intel's forum](https://software.intel.com/en-us/forums/computer-vision/topic/807826) and we are waiting for answer.

 We also made the second experiment for EdgeTPU on Dev board to avoid USB2 bias on the device speed (Raspberry Pi 3 B+ has only USB2, when Coral was designed for USB3).
-Performance increased, but only in 1.4 - 2 times.
+Performance increased in 4-10 times.
 Details are also shown in table 2 below, corresponding visualization in Figure 1 and 2.